t-ibm/ghiro/modules/contract/README.md

 #### Contract ABI
 Providing a type-system for smart contracts.

-A contract interface essentially declares a set of specifications that allow to interact with the contract.
+A contract interface essentially declares a set of specifications that allows to interact with the contract.
 Those specifications are of type `constructor`, `function`, or `event`.
 Beyond other properties, a function specification is composed of `inputParameters` and `outputParameters` whereas constructor and event specifications are composed of `inputParameters` only.
 For the complete set of declared properties see the [Ethereum Contract ABI specification](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI).